 4 Condo Interior Design Ideas That Make the Most of Your Space

-Typically, residential condos are smaller than the average single-family home, which can pose a few challenges concerning space.
-When designing the Fort Myers condo that dreams are made of, there are a few ways to make the available space feel and look larger than it actually is.
+Typically, residential condos are smaller than the average single-family home, posing a few challenges concerning space.
+When designing a condo that dreams are made of, there are a few ways to make the available space feel and look larger than it is.
 Keep reading for four condo design tips that can help buyers and owners maximize their condo space during the decor and design phase.

 Pick the Right Colors

-Paint colors can make a room feel smaller or larger, and light or pale colors allow walls to visually recede, making rooms look bigger than they are.
+Paint colors can make a room feel smaller or larger, and light or pale colors allow walls to recede visually, making rooms look bigger than they are.
 If white walls aren't preferred, lighter hues such as lavenders, grays, and greens with blue undertones could be optimal.
 Look for those with cool color temperature and low intensity.

-Some condo owners choose to paint the walls and ceiling the same color in enclosed rooms like bathrooms and bedrooms.
+Some condo owners paint their walls and ceiling the same color in enclosed rooms like bathrooms and bedrooms.
 This approach allows the eye to travel around spaces freely instead of having breaks in contrast, which can make rooms feel smaller.
 One doesn't need to know how to paint a room like a pro to work magic in their abode with a strategic palette.

-The use of mirrors in the home can easily brighten up dark rooms and give the illusion of more square footage.
-However, there are strategies concerning size, placement, and frame choice that are more effective in achieving this goal.
+The use of mirrors in the home can easily brighten up dark rooms and give the illusion of additional square footage.
+However, strategies concerning size, placement, and frame choice are more effective in achieving this goal.
 A rule of thumb is that larger, oversized mirrors are best for spatial enhancement in condos.
 Other light-bouncing surfaces, such as glass tables or glossy finishes, can also aid this effect.

 Mirrors to increase the sense of visual space should have simple frames and be situated centrally at eye level.
 The effects of mirrors can be amplified by strategic lighting installations that boost brightness in rooms while adding dimension.